GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

 2. Open up SSH for us to log into VMs
     - Source must be all of the internet
     - Use a target tag of: `allow-health-check`

+#### Start the configuration
+- Create a "classic" HTTPS load balancer to send traffic from the Internet to the VMs in your instance group.

 #### Configure the backend
 Backend services direct incoming traffic to one or more attached backends.
 Each backend is composed of an instance group and additional serving capacity metadata.